Carnegie Mellon University

 Become a Peer Tutor

 Peer tutors facilitate student learning by helping to clarify specific course content and promote the use of appropriate study strategies.
 Tutors may consult with faculty for course resources, guidance, and direction in their tutoring work.
-The most common courses supported include introductory courses in mathematics, chemistry, physics, economics, engineering, and computer science.
-Tutors conduct regularly scheduled one-on-one and group tutoring sessions throughout the semester as needed.
-They also host Drop-in sessions on a weekly basis, during scheduled times that are held using Zoom Video Conferencing.
-Tutors will return to hosting Drop-in tutoring sessions in various residence halls and library locations on campus in the future, in alignment with CMU’s posture on Covid-19.
+Tutors support over 90 courses at the undergraduate level.
+Tutors conduct regularly scheduled one-on-one tutoring sessions throughout the semester.
+They also host Drop-in sessions on a weekly basis, during scheduled times that are held across campus.
 Peer Tutors do not provide answers to homework assignments, but work with students to model problem solving strategies and explain course-specific concepts in compliance with university academic integrity standards.
 Peer Tutors typically work 5-10 hours per week.

 What does a Peer Tutor do?